 The Hazard Quotient (HQ) was calculated as CDI/RfD, while the Hazard Index (HI) was obtained as the sum of HQs across metals.
 An HQ or HI value > 1 indicates potential health risk.
 Only the ingestion pathway was considered in this study.

-3.0 RESULTS AND DISCUSSION
+3. RESULTS Analysis AND DISCUSSION

 3.1 Heavy Metal Concentrations